mcastron/BBRL/README.md

 TinyBRL is a C++ open-source library for bayesian reinforcement learning.

-For more information about TinyBRL, visit the official wiki: http://www.montefiore.ulg.ac.be/~mcastron/tinybrl-wiki/index.php
+For more information about TinyBRL, visit the official wiki [here](http://www.montefiore.ulg.ac.be/~mcastron/tinybrl-wiki/index.php).

-For more information about our work, visit our website http://www.montefiore.ulg.ac.be/~mcastron/ressources.html
+For more information about our work, visit our website [here](http://www.montefiore.ulg.ac.be/~mcastron/ressources.html).

 1.2.1